 By the time the case was settled and Coogan’s legal fees paid, he received just a paltry fraction of his previous earnings: $35,000.
 His personal misfortune did have beneficial consequences for future child stars, however.

 In 1939, California enacted the Child Actor’s Bill, which requires that 15 percent of a child actor’s gross wages be set aside in a blocked trust, as well as stipulating young actors’ schooling and work hours.
 It became known as the Coogan Law.

-Coogan served in World War II as a glider pilot, during which time he flew behind Japanese lines in Burma.
+Coogan served in the second world war as a glider pilot, during which time he flew behind Japanese lines in Burma.
 Upon his post-war return to civilian life, he tried to revive his acting career, with modest success, taking recurring character roles on such TV series as The Martha Raye Show, McKeever and the Colonel, and The Perry Mason Show.
 He would make guest appearances on many hit shows until his retirement in the middle 1970s, including The Brady Bunch, Here’s Lucy, Hawaii Five-O and McMillan and Wife.

 In 1964, Coogan finally won back a measure of his fame and fortune—at least among a new generation of fans—when he landed his iconic role as the hilarious, hairless, hunchbacked Uncle Fester on the quirky black-and-white TV show The Addams Family.

 Though it only ran for two years, the series still airs on TV in syndication and on streaming services, and has been adapted into multiple movies, reunions, sequels, animated series, and Broadway shows.
 Jackie Coogan passed away of a heart attack in 1984.
 He was 69 years old.